Rural Intern Training Allowance

 Applicants can also claim some travel-related costs associated with obtaining locum relief while undertaking CPD.
 This includes locum travel and accommodation, but not locum wages.
 Funding will not be considered for registration fees, overseas conferences, costs associated with compulsory workshops and examinations for Intern Students undertaking an Intern Training Program, meals, locum wages, car hire, and travel to and from the applicant’s accommodation venue to the CPD venue.
 Interns who attended events that are a compulsory part of their Intern Training Program should claim travel and accommodation costs through the Rural Intern Training Allowance program.
 Allowances have a maximum value of $2,000 per CPD event.
 However, applications over $2,000 will be considered where additional documentation is supplied to substantiate the reasons for the additional costs (e.g. airfares or other additional transport links from remote centres).
 These applications will be subject to review by the Pharmacy Programs Administrator.

-A Portal User Guide is available in the Downloads section of this webpage.
+A Portal User Guide for CPE detailing how to submit a claim is available from the Downloads section of this page.

 The following activities are eligible: